jpmorganchase/salt-ds/content-style-guide.md

 # Salt content style guide

-Content written for Salt should follow this style guide.
+Salt content and communications should follow this style guide.
 This includes component documentation, pattern guides and other website pages.

 Use American English and follow general guidance for producing clear content—concise, active voice, second person, present tense.

+Refer to the glossary for guidance on term definitions.
+Make sure that your usage of given terms adheres to the definitions outlined in the glossary,

 ## Guidance